Carthus

 Carthus’ aggression was like a fire, and the signal fire was a signal for battle in time immemorial.

 All around, Carthus pyromancies, like its weapons, reflect a culture built solely around warfare, and it didn’t care for the rules of engagement.
 The Carthus ethos was to do whatever was necessary to achieve victory, regardless of conventions.
 Why create a spell to melt an enemy’s equipment and potentially them along with it?
 Because you would win.
 While such tactics might be perceived by the larger world as dishonorable for knights or warriors, the Carthus swordsman only saw honor in winning.
-As the description for Acid Surge relates, what honor is there in dying exposed to your enemy because you detest their methods?
+As the description for Acid Surge elucidates, what honor is there in dying exposed to your enemy because you detest their methods?
 If such “underhanded” tactics meant that you survive and they don’t, why not use it?
-It is unlikely that Carthus had made many friends thanks to this mindset, but they didn’t need any.
+It is improbable that Carthus made many friends thanks to this mindset, but they didn’t need any.
 War was their diplomacy, and they would grow their empire through conquest in the name of their king.

 King on High